-No. PFM operates a year-round market in Prescott on Saturdays at the Iron Springs Road location, as well as summer markets in Downtown Prescott and Chino Valley.
+No. PFM currently operates one year-round market in Prescott on Saturdays at 900 Iron Springs Road.
+In the past we have operated in other locations in Prescott, additional markets in Prescott Valley, as well as summer markets in Downtown Prescott and Chino Valley.

-All PFM markets are producer-only.
+PFM is a producer-only market.
 This means vendors must grow or raise everything sold at market within Arizona.
 In the instance of processed foods and crafts, vendors must make everything they sell at the market using a percentage of AZ-grown ingredients.
 Preference is given to farmers and ranchers operating within Yavapai County.
 By maintaining these strict standards, PFM supports local agriculture by providing a market through which small-scale farmers can sell their goods.

 PFM does not operate other farmers markets, food truck events or craft fairs.

 Prescott Farmers Market began in 1997 with just a few farmers and lots of energy and enthusiasm.
 Today, the PFM non-profit organization operates a year-round schedule and has over 60 vendors at the Prescott summer and winter market.
 See our vendors here.
 Thousands of customers visit our markets for fresh fruits, vegetables, meats, eggs, and locally crafted artisan foods.
 We are proud to support local agriculture by bringing you the highest quality locally grown food – sold directly by the growers.